Roasted Chicken with Oregano and Olives

 - 2 pounds bone-in, skin-on chicken pieces

 - 1/2 cup dry white wine

 - 1 tablespoon molasses

-- Mix the white wine and molasses together in a bowl.
+- Mix white wine and molasses together in a bowl.

-- Remove chicken pieces from the marinade and arrange into a roasting pan.
+- Remove chicken pieces from the marinade and arrange in a roasting pan.
 Pour the marinade and the white wine mixture around the chicken pieces.

 What others are saying

 I wasn't sure how the dates would fit into this recipe, but for some crazy reason the stars aligned and made this delicious dish.
 The chicken was extra juicy and tender, which I love.
 Really good!